I feel like these past few weeks in Richmond have been a catastrophic nightmare.

 Earthquake, hurricane, and now, monsoon-like downpours.
 And of course, my Birthday fell right in the middle of the chaos.
 My best friend flew in for my Birthday weekend, (unfortunate timing for her) with plans to go out, hit the Fan, and lay out at the river.
 Well, Irene crushed all those idealistic plans.
 Instead we hunkered down all weekend, lost power, drank too much wine, and watched the only tree in my backyard fall down- taking my power lines with it.
 Awesome.
 When Sunday finally rolled around and still without power, it was only appropriate to go out for a normal dining experience.
 For our sanity and for my well deserved Birthday dinner.

 We walked in the front doors of Tarrant’s and patiently waited at the hostess stand.
 For 5 minutes.
 During this time, a few random servers would pause by us to mutter the famed words “Someone will be right with you”.
 After awkwardly hanging out at the hostess stand (what seemed fooorrrevveeerrrr), the hostess finally made her presence.
 Not sure if we rubbed her the wrong way or if she had a jackrabbit-like sense of urgency but as soon as she picked up our menus and started to walk us to our table, she sped off so incredibly fast (ZOOM!).
 For a second, I thought it may had been a joke.
 I realized it was no joke when she turned halfway through her power walk to our table and gave us that look, you know that look…like, “are you coming or what?”
 So my friend and I followed her through the two dining rooms like speed walkers.
 It was weird.
+And rude.

 Another thing that was amazing?
 Their rolls.
-Ok, I hate saying rolls- such a mediocre understatement.
+Ok, I hate saying rolls, it has such a mediocre understatement.
 The rolls that Tarrant’s serves looks like bread, post Photoshop.
 They were perfectly coated in a buttery glaze and the bottom was saturated with warm olive oil and spices.
 The bread and the soup was a perfect combination, maybe a 800 calorie combo but hey, it was my Birthday.

-Tonight was my birthday, and I wasn’t going to pass up dessert here.
+Tonight was my birthday, and I wasn’t passing on dessert.
 Luckily, my best friend and I have similar taste so we settled on splitting the berry cobbler ($6.50).
 I don’t think cobbler is a hard dish to mess up so I was not overly excited or disappointed when I got a bite.
 I used to love cobbler filling, now, my focus has turned to the crust.
 Tarrant’s knew how to execute a pretty decent cobbler crust.
 It was crisp on the top, softer towards the filling, buttery, and warm.
 It wasn’t grainy either- I’ve has cobbler crust that tasted like oatmeal was the main ingredient … not my style.